USA-ROLEPLAY/Ark_Servers/README.md

 > We are a Primal focused cluster and this is the base requirement for our servers.
 > In order to play on our servers, you will need purchase the [Primal Nemesis](https://www.curseforge.com/ark-survival-ascended/mods/ark-primal-nemesis) mod.

+---

+## 🎮 Features

+- **Boosted Server Rates**: Gain experiance quicker and gain more resources faster.
+- **Challenging Worlds**: Explore the a variety of biomes and environments across our 11 running ARK servers.
+- **Mods**: Play with a wide range of mods for a enhanced ARK experience.
+- **Automated Server Updates**: Get notified of updates to our ARK Servers including Game Settings in a timely manner.

+---

 ## 💡 Future Plans

 - Adding Valguero Server once release September 30th.